 Not Eligible

-In accordance with Schedule 1 Division 1 you are not eligible to serve as a juror on a criminal or civil trial if you are:
+In accordance with Schedule 1 Division 1 of the Juries Act 1957 a person is not eligible to serve as a juror on a criminal or civil trial if they are:

 Vice-regal and parliamentary officers: